top of page

 Rachele Stentella

-Since I graduated, I have been working with participatory research programmes and planning, mostly related to enhancing agrobiodiversity within the field through participatory plant breeding, the use of local varieties and evolutionary populations.
+Since I graduated, I have been working with participatory research programs and planning, mostly related to enhancing agrobiodiversity within the field through participatory plant breeding, the use of local varieties, and evolutionary populations.

 Rachele Stentella_EWA-BELT.jpg